Troublesome Topic: GOD-GLORIFYING PRAYER

 Prayer Always Works!

-God always answers true prayer, and He always answers, “Yes.”
+God always answers true prayer with a “Yes.”

 You may think that is a huge over-statement.
 Examples may already be coming to your mind of times when you prayed and God did not answer “Yes.”
 But hold on with me for the next few pages and allow me to explain.